Self-driving car: Simulation and validation

 In September 2022, Biprogy released Driving Intelligence Validation Platform (DIVP) as part of Japanese national project "SIP-adus", which is interoperable with Open Simulation Interface (OSI) of ASAM.

 Toyota

 In November 2022, Toyota demonstrated one of its GR Yaris test cars, which had been trained using professional rally drivers.
 Toyota used its collaboration with Microsoft in FIA World Rally Championship since the 2017 season.

 Pedestrian reactions

 In 2023 David R. Large, senior research fellow with the Human Factors Research Group at the University of Nottingham, disguised himself as a car seat in a study to test people's reactions to driverless cars.
 He said, "We wanted to explore how pedestrians would interact with a driverless car and developed this unique methodology to explore their reactions."
 The study found that, in the absence of someone in the driving seat, pedestrians trust certain visual prompts more than others when deciding whether to cross the road.

+Safety

+A meta-analysis published in Nature Communications in 2024 compared various US sources of safety data for autonomous (AV) and human-driven vehicles (HDV).
+This collected 2,100 AV and 35,133 HDV incident records from the US which accurately reflected the incident details.
+Some AVs in the comparisons (such as robotaxis) were effectively autonomous, while others were equipped with Advanced Driving Systems (ADS) or Advanced Driver Assistance Systems (ADAS).

+The study concluded that AVs are safer in most circumstances, and much safer for pedestrians.
+However, the comparison found disparities: while AVs were found to be significantly less likely to crash in heavy rain or fog than an unassisted human, they were five times more vulnerable to collisions at dawn and dusk.

+A July 2026 study by the US Insurance Institute for Highway Safety compared AVs from Waymo to human drivers from 2021 to 2024 in the US states of Arizona, California, and Texas, and found that the total AV crash rate per vehicle-miles traveled was 68% lower than the human driver rate, the single-vehicle crash rate was 85% lower, and the rate of crashes which caused injury or fatality was 81% lower (though at times the AVs had no people on board to be injured).
+In crashes serious enough to report to police, the Waymo vehicle was at fault in 8% of cases, and in another 8% of cases fault was unclear.
+The AVs did not operate on interstate highways during the study period.